nrademacher/farsight/README.md

 ## Farsight

-A web app for searching for places to check their current weather, top sights, and whether the Covid situation allows a visit.
+A web app for searching for a place, checking its weather, top sights, and current Covid-19 status.